• Cake

 Make Ahead Tips:

-2. The Hot Cocoa Buttercream can be made ahead and stored in an airtight container in the refrigerator for up to two weeks.
-When you’re ready to use it, bring it back to room temperature and re-whip in your stand mixer to bring back to smooth buttercream consistency.Ā
+2. The hot cocoa buttercream can be made ahead and stored in an airtight container in the refrigerator for up to two weeks.
+When you’re ready to use it, bring it back to room temperature and re-whip in your stand mixer to bring back to smooth buttercream consistency.

-To Make As Cupcakes: fill cupcake tins no more than 2/3 of the way full and bake at 350ĀŗF for 15-17 minutes, until a toothpick inserted comes out clean.
+To Make As Cupcakes: fill cupcake tins no more than 2/3 of the way full and bake at 350ºF for 14-18 minutes, until a toothpick inserted comes out clean.
 Yields about 35-40 cupcakes.
+I recommend using the marshmallow creme to fill the cupcakes, then piping the hot cocoa buttercream on top and garnishing with mini marshmallows.

 Did you make this recipe?
 I want to know what you think!
 Let me know in the comments below or tag me on Instagram.
 I love to see what you’re caking!

-By: Whitney Ā· In: Cake, Featured, Holiday, Recipes, Seasonal, Winter Ā· Tagged: chocolate buttercream, chocolate cake, chocolate frosting, holiday cake recipes, hot cocoa, hot cocoa cake, hot cocoa cake recipe, marshmallow fluff, marshmallows
+By: Whitney · In: Cake, Featured, Holiday, Recipes, Seasonal, Winter · Tagged: chocolate buttercream, chocolate cake, chocolate frosting, holiday cake recipes, hot cocoa, hot cocoa cake, hot cocoa cake recipe, marshmallow fluff, marshmallows

 you’ll also love